innovationOUtside/fstring-magic/README.md

 # fstring-magic
-Simple magic to interpret code cell content as a simple formatted string or as an f-string.
+Simple magic to interpret code cell content as a simple formatted string or as an f-string and then display formatted markdown output.

 Installation: